khanhtrq/khanhtrq.github.io/_projects/course_2_happiness_analysis.md

 Solutions Network. https://worldhappiness.report/ed/2019/

 <!-- The world has been developing in a fast pace.
 However, becoming richer does not always mean becoming happier.

+In 2019, one in five adults in the US had received mental health treatment in the past 12 months [2]

 A survey of US Centers for Disease Control and Prevention shows that in 2019, one in five adults in the US had received mental health treatment in the past 12 months [2]